harrykipper/x210/README.md

 ## Coreboot

-Matthew Garrett has been porting coreboot to the X210: https://forum.thinkpads.com/viewtopic.php?f=80&t=126731 It is still not part of the official coreboot tree, but it may be at some point.
-So far everything seems to work very well.
+Matthew Garrett has been porting coreboot to the X210: https://forum.thinkpads.com/viewtopic.php?f=80&t=126731 As of 20 March 2020 the X210 is part of the official coreboot tree.
 A compiled coreboot image for the x210 (3rd batch) is provided here.

 Flash coreboot with the following command